-Toasted sesame seeds’ golden color and nutty flavor are perfect for encrusting chicken and fish.
-Add to Asian stir-fries, rice and noodles.
-Sprinkle on salads and vegetables.
+Golden in color, toasted sesame seeds have a deep, nutty flavor and are perfect for encrusting chicken and fish.
+Add to Asian stir-fries, rice and noodles, or sprinkle on salads and vegetables.

 FLAVORS THAT GO WITH SESAME SEEDS:

-Add some more flavor to your meals with these herbs and spices.
-They go great with sesame seeds.
+Add some more flavor to your meals with herbs and spices that pair well with sesame seeds, such as:

 - Black Pepper: Our pure black pepper is the most widely used seasoning on Earth.
 It delivers a mild kick of heat that highlights rather than overwhelms other flavors.
 Native to the Malabar Coast of India, McCormick Black Pepper comes from the mature berries of the evergreen vine Piper nigrum.
 From plantation to package, we monitor the process every step of the way to ensure that every bottle delivers consistent sharp aroma and earthy flavor.
 In ancient times, peppercorns were rare and valuable.
 They were used as currency to pay dowries and even rent.
 Although no longer used as money, pure black pepper is still one of the world’s most valued and beloved spices in all types of food.